Open-Network-Insight/oni-ml/SPARKCONF.md

 ####Out Of Memory Error

 This issue includes _java.lang.OutOfMemoryError: Java heap space_ and _java.lang.OutOfMemoryError : GC overhead limit exceeded_.
-When users get OOME can be for many different issues but we have identified a couple of important points or reasons for this error in oni-ml.
+When users get OOME can be for many different issues but we have identified a couple of reasons for this error in oni-ml.

-The main reason for this error in oni-ml can be when oni-lda-c (ML part of oni-ml) returns many results for _word probabilities per topic_.
+The main reason for this error in oni-ml can be when the ML algorithm returns large results for _word probabilities per topic_.
-These results are being broadcast so each executor needs more memory.
+Since ML algorithm results are broadcast, each executor needs more memory.

 Another possible reason for this error is driver is running out of memory, try increasing driver memory.